 Cruising through Darwin’s laboratory: a trip to the wonder of the Galapagos Islands

-How an Ecoventura cruise got Tempus up and close and personal with unique species
+How a pre-pandemic Ecoventura cruise got Tempus up and close and personal with unique species

 "Stay at least two metres away from the wildlife," we're told.
 Following this general rule is much easier said than done in the Galapagos Islands.
 Iguanas lazing in the sun are at constant risk of being tripped over; the sea lions are so curious and playful that it can be hard to get into the water without a friendly, whiskery face swimming over to say hello.
 These islands, which have the distinction of being named one of the first UNESCO World Heritage Sites in 1978, are a place where animals roam freely and fearlessly.